AndrewShanahan/PFDA_Assignment/README.md

 * host_listings_count (float)<br>
 * reviews_per_month (float)<br>
 * review_scores_rating (float)<br>
-* price (object) - Please note, during the project I had some instances where an object was not the most useful data type, in the spirit of good time keeping I amended this to a float rather than performing a task to remove any symbols (i.e. €,$,£ etc.)<br>
+* price (object) - Please note, during the project I had some instances where an object was not the most useful data type, in the spirit of good time keeping I amended this to a float rather than performing a task to remove any symbols (i.e. €,$,£ etc.).<br>

-Please note that as the project has evolved I have decided to ustilise some other variables, for example; plotting graphs and charts and data synthesis.<br>
+Please note that as the project has evolved I have decided to utilise some other variables, for example; plotting graphs and charts and data synthesis.<br>

 The references section below may be of use to users in order to help with understanding of project.

-### System Requirments<br>
+### System Requirements<br>

 To run or modify the notebooks on a local machine requires the latest version of Python, Anaconda is an easy to use version available on Windows, Mac or Linux operating systems.
-Alternatively there are a number of web based version available like Jupyter Notebooks which has been ultilised during this project.<br>
+Alternatively, there are a number of web based version available like Jupyter Notebooks which has been utilised during this project.<br>

-In formation on how to install and run jupyter notebooks can be found through the following link:<br>
+Information on how to install and run Jupyter Notebooks can be found through the following link:<br>
 https://docs.jupyter.org/en/latest/install.html<br>

 ### Running Jupyter Notebooks

-The following link provides information on how to launch Jupyter notebook from a terminal.<br>
+The following link provides information on how to launch Jupyter Notebook from a terminal.<br>
 https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html<br>

 ### References:<br>